dart-lang/language/working/augmentation-libraries/feature-specification.md

 Similarly we can define the properties of stacks of member declarations.

-For example, we define the *augmented parameter list* of a non-empty stack, *C*, of augmentations on a base function declaration as:
+For example, we define the *augmented parameter list* of a non-empty stack, *C*, of augmentations on an introductory function declaration as:

 *   Let *C<sub>top</sub>* be the latest element of the stack and *C<sub>rest</sub>* the rest of the stack.